bkuzmanoski/dotfiles/readme.md

   - Log in and enable settings sync
   - Position Command Center in center
-  - Set "chat.commandCenter.enabled" to `false`
+  - Set "chat.commandCenter.enabled" to "false"